dclowd9901/json-to-stringsdict/README.md

     $ jts filename.json foo.blah

 Creates the same file in the same place with the name foo.blah.
+Generally, though, you'll want to do something like this:

+    $ jts filename.json <Path to project folder>/<language code>.lproj/Localizable.stringsdict

+Which will place the `.stringsdict` file right where you need it.
+Don't forget to add it to your project's build resources, of course.

 License
 -------